NGarate/internxt-sync/README.md

 cd webdav-backup

 # Install dependencies
-bun install  # or npm install
+bun install

-# Run tests
-bun test  # or npm test

-# Build the project
+# Run the tool during development
+bun dev

+# Install locally for testing
-bun run build
+bun link
 ```

 ## Troubleshooting

-### Running in Bun-only Environments
+### Running in Windows

-The tool is designed to work in environments with only Bun installed.
+Bun has full Windows support.
 If you encounter any issues:

 1. Make sure you have Bun installed (`bun --version`)
-2. Try running the binary directly with Bun: `bun webdav-backup <args>`
+2. Try running with full paths: `bun /path/to/webdav-backup <args>`

-### Running in Node.js-only Environments

-The tool also works in environments with only Node.js installed:

-1. Make sure you have Node.js v18+ installed (`node --version`)
-2. If needed, you can explicitly run with Node: `node webdav-backup <args>`

 ## Roadmap